Content marketing plan template: A 10-step guide

 Welcome’s software, for example, allows you to visualize all work in a single, easy-to-use, and flexible marketing calendar.
 Here are a few specific perks:

-Leverage our marketing calendar software for a single view across all planned and in-flight campaigns, with updates in real-time.
-Ensure all content marketing efforts roll up to broader strategic initiatives with a comprehensive breakout of sub-campaigns and tasks.
+- Leverage our marketing calendar software for a single view across all planned and in-flight campaigns, with updates in real time.

-Track the execution of all content activities and provide visibility across teams to encourage collaboration.
-In our marketing calendar software, you can drag-and-drop projects to shift deadlines, promoting agile planning to ensure a successful overall strategy.
+- Track the execution of all content activities and provide visibility across teams to encourage collaboration.

-Monitor campaign progress at a glance within the calendar, or drill into supporting activity with one click for a detailed view of who’s working on what, and when, to ensure teams meet necessary deadlines.
+- Monitor campaign progress at a glance and get a detailed view of who’s working on what, and when, to ensure teams meet necessary deadlines.

-Filter the calendar to focus on the work that matters most.
-Surface relevant activity for specific teams or individual contributors with customized filtering across geography, channel, target audience, or any custom metadata.
+- Filter the calendar to focus on the work that matters most.
+Surface relevant activity for specific teams or individual contributors.

 Step #7: Assign the right people to each task

 Once you have your publishing schedule outlined, it’s time to assign the right person to each job.
 Before you can do this, though, you need to break each piece of content down into individual tasks.